 If you add hashtags to your post, it’s also a really good idea to go and interact with other images on that hashtag, by liking or commenting on the ones which catch your eye.
 Perhaps those Instagram users will come check yours out too – besides, exploring and discovering new content is what makes Instagram fun!
 I’ve discovered lots of great accounts to follow by clicking through on kids activity and educational hashtags.

 Some people try to grow their accounts by using “shady” techniques such as follow and unfollow.
 This has a lot of potential to annoy people, and I do often see people complaining about users who have done this.
 So, I would recommend that you do follow new accounts, but only follow those who you are genuinely interested in and definitely don’t just follow, wait for them to follow back, and then go back and unfollow them.
 It is considered rude, and many people these days have tools that alert them of unfollowers so don’t presume that this behaviour will go under their radar!
+If you want to grow your instagram followers there are some very reputable companies that can help you with that.

 Some of My Favourite Accounts to Follow